Noah Brown (American football): Professional career

-On January 7, 2017, Brown announced via Twitter that he decided to forgo his senior season and enter the NFL draft.
-Many analysts were surprised he decided to enter the draft and opt out of his last two years of remaining eligibility, due to his limited experience as a one-year starter and his low draft projection.
-He was one of 58 collegiate wide receivers to attend the NFL Scouting Combine in Indianapolis, Indiana.
-Brown chose to only perform the three-cone drill, short shuttle, and bench press.
-He tied for second in the bench press behind Shepherd's Billy Brown who had 23 reps, but ended up playing tight end in the NFL.
+Many analysts were surprised that Brown decided to enter the draft and opt out of his last two years of remaining eligibility, due to his limited experience as a one-year starter and his low draft projection.
+Brown was one of 58 collegiate wide receivers to attend the NFL Scouting Combine in Indianapolis, Indiana.
+He chose to only perform the three-cone drill, short shuttle, and bench press.
+Brown tied for second in the bench press behind Shepherd's Billy Brown who had 23 reps, but ended up playing tight end in the NFL.

 On March 23, Brown attended Ohio State's pro day along with Marshon Lattimore, Gareon Conley, Raekwon McMillan, Curtis Samuel, and five other prospects.
 He performed the 40-yard dash, 20-yard dash, and 10-yard dash as scouts and team representatives from all 32 NFL teams looked on, including head coaches Bill Belichick (New England Patriots), Mike Tomlin (Pittsburgh Steelers), Hue Jackson (Cleveland Browns), Mike Mularkey (Tennessee Titans), Sean Payton (New Orleans Saints), Jim Caldwell (Detroit Lions), and Marvin Lewis (Cincinnati Bengals).
 At the conclusion of the pre-draft process, Brown was projected to be a fifth or sixth round pick by NFL draft experts and scouts.
 He was ranked as the 27th best wide receiver prospect in the draft by NFLDraftScout.com.